Maneeshnirmal/Project_submit/README.md

 # Project_submit
-to make sustainable enviorment for firm's growth
+ ----------------- project for edureka ---------------------

+  SUMMARY
+   AIM: To Make sustainable environment for ABC Technologies.
+Focusing On their deliverables and Updating of database